zhxmath/zhxmath.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Mathematics and Computer Science, Macalester College, 2003
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, University of Minnesota, 2014

 Work experience
 ======